Companies that use Saviynt

 All identity governance Saviynt

-Saviynt We detected 323 customers using Saviynt, 5 companies that churned or ended their trial, and 4 customers with estimated renewals in the next 3 months.
-The most common industry is Financial Services (11%) and the most common company size is 10,001+ employees (42%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Saviynt We detected 328 customers using Saviynt, 6 companies that churned, and 8 customers with upcoming renewal in the next 3 months.
+The most common industry is Financial Services (11%) and the most common company size is 10,001+ employees (41%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login